FaceFX/FaceFX-UE5/README.md

 Contributing
 ------------

-If you would like to contribute to the development of the FaceFX UE5 plugin, we accept contributions through [pull requests](https://help.github.com/articles/using-pull-requests/) on GitHub.
+If you would like to contribute to the development of the SGX|FaceFX UE5 plugin, we accept contributions through [pull requests](https://help.github.com/articles/using-pull-requests/) on GitHub.
 Pull requests should be based on the **master** branch and should be associated with a GitHub [issue](https://help.github.com/articles/about-issues/).
 We use GitHub issues to track bugs, suggestions, questions, and feature requests.

-All contributions must be under the **MIT license**, just like the FaceFX UE5 plugin source code itself.
+All contributions must be under the **MIT license**, just like the SGX|FaceFX UE5 plugin source code itself.